-Kananaskis Country is one of the most beautiful parts of Alberta that everyone should be able to get out and enjoy.
-You don’t have to summit a mountain to feel fulfilled, there are plenty of easy hikes in Kananaskis to adventure on.
+Kananaskis Country is one of the most beautiful parts of Alberta that everyone should get out and enjoy.
+You don’t have to summit a mountain to feel fulfilled.
+There are plenty of easy hikes in Kananaskis to adventure on.

 Easy Hikes in Kananaskis for All!

 - Length: 1 km

 If you are looking for the easiest hike in Kananaskis, head to the Blackshale Suspension Bridge.
 This hike is exactly what it sounds like, a suspension bridge over Blackshale Creek.
 This is a loop hike that is quick and easy and will take you across a beautiful bridge.
 You can complete the hike going in either direction, and it may take you as little as 10 minutes, depending on how quick of a hiker you are.

 For Canadian Rockies hikes, this one isn’t the most exciting, with little views and the main highlight crossing the bridge itself.
 It’s best done in conjunction with another hike nearby or after a day out by Kananaskis Lakes.

 Troll Falls is a popular winter Kananaskis hike for families as it’s short and easy and will lead you right to a frozen waterfall.
 If planning a trip in the winter, hiking poles and microspikes may be helpful for you.